gomezgoiri/reusing-web-actuators-from-semantic-space/README.md

 Directories
 -----------

-I encourage you to check the code and give me any interesting feedback you want ;-)
+Feel free to check the code and give me any interesting feedback you want ;-)

  * _actuation_ is the main module which contains the code for the implementations.
   * _api_ defines the APIs of the nodes used in the scenario.